ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

 // @public (undocumented)
 const redundantTag: Conversion.Converter<RedundantTag, unknown>;

+// Warning: (ae-incompatible-release-tags) The symbol "redundantTag" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "redundantTag" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "redundantTag" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
+//
 // @public (undocumented)
 const redundantTag_2: TagValidationHelpers<RedundantTag, unknown>;

+// @internal (undocumented)
+type RedundantTagRegistryEntry = IRegistryTagEntry<'redundant', RedundantTag>;

 // @public (undocumented)
 type Region = IGlobalRegion | IIntermediateRegion;